mckennapsean/dissertation/content/04-example.md

-Our analysis of RVS revealed that it was necessary for us to take a step back to the _understand_ activity so that we could better discern the needs of cyber security analysts.
+Our analysis of RVS revealed that it was necessary for us to take a step back to the _understand_ activity so that we could better discern the needs of cybersecurity analysts.
 Since the final visualization system is managed by the RVS company, we did not revisit the _deploy_ activity ourselves, but we do know that the changes that the company made to the tool were eventually pulled in as part of their visualization product.
 However, the scope of our redesign visualization project only started at this activity and took a step back to envision other possible encodings and techniques to improve the existing visualization system.